The Water Pollution (Jersey) Law 2000

 Pollution control and regulation of Port of Jersey website

-When reporting a pollution incident it is useful if:
+When reporting a pollution incident it's useful if you:

-- you report it while it is happening or as soon after as is possible
+- report it while it's happening or as soon after as is possible

 Home pollution leaflet